tiagovla/projet.nvim/README.md

 - 🪟 Floating buffer interface to manage and switch between projects
 - 🔍 Telescope integration: `:Telescope projet`
 - 🛠️ Customizable key mappings and behavior
-- 📁 Automatically change the working directory (`:cd`) when selecting a project or your own action
+- 📁 Choose your own action when selecting a project
 - 🧩 Can be used standalone, with Telescope, or integrated into any other picker or UI

 ---